 - Turkey Breast can be skinless or with skin still on depending on your preference.
 If you want the traditional crispy skin on the outside of your roulade carefully remove the skin before starting with step 1 and set it aside.
 Continue as instructed stuffing and rolling the roulade.
 BEFORE trussing the roulade take the turkey skin and wrap it around the roulade, encasing it.
 Then proceed with trussing the turkey roulade.

-- For the stuffing filling, make sure you prepare the stuffing recipe, but do NOT bake it!
+- For the filling made of Thanksgiving stuffing, make sure you prepare the stuffing recipe, but do NOT bake it!
 Meaning - follow the recipe for the stuffing from step 1 THROUGH step 6 (stop when you hit the "bake" step).
 The stuffing can be prepared up to 2 days in advance.

 - This roulade only uses 1/2 of the recipe of stuffing.
 You can cut the ingredient measurements in half, or you can prepare the full recipe and serve the other half as a side dish!
 To Use Extra Stuffing as a Side Dish: Butter a baking dish or shallow gratin dish.
 Transfer extra stuffing to prepared baking dish and cover with aluminum foil.
 Bake alongside turkey for 40 minutes.
 Uncover, brush with 1 tablespoon of melted butter and continue to bake until top is golden brown, about an additional 30-40 minutes.